vatlab/blog/content/post/sos-workflow-engine.md

 ## A single environment for both interactive and large-scale data processing

+As shown in [this post](https://vatlab.github.io/blog/post/power-of-sos-plus-sos-notebook/), the SoS environment allows you to develop your scripts and workflow steps interactively before you convert them to formal workflows.

 ## Smooth transition from

 ## A single environment for local and remote data processing